Chung Jin-suk (politician)

-Chung Jin-suk (born 4 September 1960) is a South Korean journalist, activist, and politician who briefly served as the interim President of the Saenuri Party (now the People Power Party) from 11 May 2016 to 1 June 2016.
-He has been the Member of the National Assembly for Gongju-Buyeo-Cheongyang since 2016 and was previously MP for Gongju-Yeongi from 2000 to 2004, and again from 2005 to 2008.
-He was the Senior Secretary to the President for Political Affairs in the Lee Myung-bak government from 2010 to 2011.
+Chung Jin-suk (born 4 September 1960) is a South Korean journalist, activist, and politician who briefly served as the interim leader of the Saenuri Party from 11 May 2016 to 1 June 2016.
+A member of the People Power Party, he held office as a member of the National Assembly from 2000 to 2004, 2005 to 2010, and 2016 to 2024.
+Chung also served as the senior secretary to the president for political affairs in the Lee Myung-bak government from 2010 to 2011.

 Chung was born in Gongju and attended Sungdong High School, before going on to Korea University to study political science and diplomacy.
 He joined the now-defunct Alliance of Liberal Democrats (ALDE) in 1999, and before entering parliament worked as the party spokesperson.
 Chung was elected to the National Assembly at the 2000 election, winning the Gongju-Yeongi constituency in South Chungcheong.
 He moved to the People First Party (PFP) in 2006, where he served as its parliamentary leader and a vice president.
 He then subsequently joined the Grand National Party (GNP).

 After the GNP's victory in the 2008 election, he was appointed President of the Intelligence Committee; he was also made Senior Secretary to the President for Political Affairs.
 In the 2012 election, he moved to Seoul Central but lost to Chyung Ho-joon, a son of Chyung Dai-chul.
 After the electoral lost, he was made Chief Secretary to the Speaker of the National Assembly, and then Secretary-General of the National Assembly.

 Following Saenuri's defeat in the 2016 election, Chung stood against Na Kyung-won in the ensuring parliamentary leadership election.
 Although the election was widely expected as neck and neck, Chung defeated Na by obtaining additional supports from 23 MPs.
 He was also made interim party president; the position was vacant since the resignation of Kim Moo-sung.
 Chung, however, stepped down amid the impeachment of the then President Park Geun-hye in December 2016.
 After his re-election as an MP in the 2020 election, he was a potential Deputy Speaker of the National Assembly by the United Future Party, but he refused the bid.
 He accepted the bid in 2021 and was elected on 31 August 2021.